Mark Moyar

-Mark A. Moyar (born May 12, 1971) is the former Director of the Office for Civilian-Military Cooperation at the US Agency for International Development.
+Mark A. Moyar (born May 12, 1971) is the former Director of the Office for Civilian-Military Cooperation at the US Agency for International Development, a political appointment he received during the Trump administration.
 He currently serves as the William P. Harris Chair of Military History at Hillsdale College.
 He served previously as the Director of the Project on Military and Diplomatic History at the Center for Strategic and International Studies, and has been a Senior Fellow at the Foreign Policy Research Institute and a member of the Hoover Institution Working Group on the Role of Military History in Contemporary Conflict.

 Early life

 Moyar was born May 12, 1971, in Cleveland, Ohio to Bert and Marjorie Moyar.
 He graduated from Hawken School in Gates Mills, Ohio in 1989.

 Education

 Moyar holds a B.A. summa cum laude in history from Harvard University and a Ph.D. in history from Cambridge University.
 While a student at Harvard, he wrote for the conservative student newspaper The Harvard Salient.
 He also played saxophone in the Harvard Jazz Band with legendary saxophonist Joshua Redman.